Our Expert Community

 Copyright law, press publishers and press readers rights, media law, digital rights

 Giulia Priora is Assistant Professor at NOVA School of Law Lisbon and Director of the NOVA Intellectual Property and Sustainable Innovation (IPSI) Centre.
 She teaches intellectual property law and legal research methodologies, while focusing her research on copyright law, online content moderation, legal incentives and access to information and education, distributive justice in (among others) the digital press sector.
-She holds a SJD in International Business Law from CEU and served as postdoctoral researcher at Sant’Anna School of Advanced Studies Pisa, as visiting researcher at Columbia Law School, Hamburg University, and CIPPM Bournemouth University, and as visiting lecturer at the universities of Münster, Yangon, Szeged, and Bocconi Milan.
+She holds a SJD in International Business Law from CEU and served as postdoctoral researcher at Sant’Anna School of Advanced Studies Pisa and as visiting researcher at Columbia Law School.

 Free time: reading novels and travel literature, learning Portuguese, jogging